-In Fig.~\ref{fig:Br_0.98R} we show instantaneous snapshots of the radial magnetic field at the surface of the three runs at the times of interest, i.e. maxima (minima) of $Q_{xx}$ at top (bottom) row.
-These correspond to $t=62,74$~yr for Run~A, $t=110,155$~yr for Run~B, $t=64,98$~yr for Run~C, and all of them are at the saturated dynamo regime.
-In Run~A, a predominantly $m=1$ large-scale mode is seen at high latitudes but this is subdominant in comparison to the axisymmetric ($m=0$) component (see Sect. \ref{sec:magneticenergy}).
-In Run~B there is a dominant $m=1$ mode on the northern hemisphere, while a predominantly $m=2$ mode dominates on the southern hemisphere.
-At the minimum of $Q_{xx}$ (middle panel at the lower row), $B_r$ is symmetric with respect to the equator with a dominating $m=1$ mode on both hemispheres.
+In Fig.~\ref{fig:Br_0.98R} we show instantaneous snapshots of the radial magnetic field near the surface of the three runs at the times of interest, that is, maxima (minima) of $Q_{xx}$ at top (bottom) row.
+These correspond to $t=62,74$~yr for Run~A, $t=110,155$~yr for Run~B, $t=64,98$~yr for Run~C. In Run~A, a predominantly $m=1$ large-scale mode is seen at high latitudes but this is subdominant in comparison to the axisymmetric ($m=0$) component (see Appendix \ref{sec:decomposed}).
+In Run~B there is a dominant $m=1$ mode on the northern hemisphere, while a predominantly $m=2$ mode dominates on the southern hemisphere at the maximum.
+At the minimum of $Q_{xx}$ (middle panel in the lower row), $B_r$ is symmetric with respect to the equator with a dominating $m=1$ mode on both hemispheres.
 These large-scale structures cover the entire hemispheres from the equator to the latitudinal boundaries.
-This is qualitatively similar to Run~H of \citet{Viviani18} (Run~C of \citet{Cole14}).
-As suggested by Fig. \ref{fig:BrQxx}, this pattern repeats for Run~B at $t\sim36$~yr and $t\sim75$~yr but at the opposite hemisphere.
-Run~C is similar to Run~B in the sense that the large-scale non-axisymmetric structures span a large region, but the dominant mode is either $m=1$ or $m=2$.
-These modes appear to alternate between the hemispheres but there is virtually no variation in the gravitational quadrupole moment in this case in contrast to Run B. However, the low-order non-axisymmetric fields in Run C are of the same order of magnitude as the $m=0$ mode whereas in Run B the $m=1$ mode is much stronger than the axisymmetric fields.
-These results are suggestive that a dominant non-axisymmetric magnetic field with hemispheric asymmetry are associated with the strongest variations of $Q$.
+This is qualitatively similar to Run~H of \citet{Viviani18} and Run~C of \citet{Cole14}.
+As suggested by Fig. \ref{fig:BrQxx}, a similar pattern repeats for Run~B at $t\approx36$~yr and $t\approx75$~yr but in opposite hemispheres.
+Run~C is similar to Run~B in the sense that the large-scale nonaxisymmetric structures are promiment over a large region, but the $m=1$ and $m=2$ modes appear to be similar in strength.
+These modes appear to alternate between the hemispheres but the variations in the gravitational quadrupole moment are weak in this case in comparison to Run B. However, the low-order nonaxisymmetric fields in Run C are of the same order of magnitude as the $m=0$ mode whereas in Run B the $m=1$ mode is clearly stronger than the axisymmetric fields.
+A possible explanation of the smaller cycles of $Q_{xx}$ found in Run~C can be attributed to the dynamo solution.
+Slow rotators tend to produce dominant $m=0$ modes.
+Faster rotators typically show a predominant $m=1$ mode although sometimes the $m=0$ component can become dominant again at very high rotation rates if the convection is only weakly supercritical \citep{Viviani18}.
+It is plausible that this is happening in our Run~C. These results suggest that a dominant nonaxisymmetric magnetic field with hemispheric asymmetry is associated with the strongest variations of $Q$.